USS Taurus (AF-25): World War II Pacific Theatre operations

 After over a month of false starts and technical problems, Taurus finally loaded cargo and left San Francisco, California, on 1 December.
 Her voyage to the South Pacific Ocean took her via Pago Pago, Samoa, to Auckland, New Zealand.
-On the voyages the ship suffered at least 32 more technical failures and lost a third of her cargo through the failure of her refrigeration plant.
+On the voyage the ship suffered at least 32 more technical failures and lost a third of her cargo through the failure of her refrigeration plant.
 On arrival at Auckland, Taurus went into a five-week availability to correct as many of the deficiencies as possible before beginning her tour of duty with the Service Squadron, South Pacific Force.

 Repairs were completed in the first week in February 1943 and Taurus loaded cargo bound for Espiritu Santo in the New Hebrides.
 On 9 February she began the first of four round-trip voyages carrying cargo between Auckland and Espiritu Santo to be staged on to the forward areas.

 By August her sphere of operations was widened to include the Solomon Islands.
 On each of her next six voyages Taurus took cargo from Auckland via Espiritu Santo to Guadalcanal.

 Through 1944 and much of 1945 Taurus continued to operate in the South Pacific on relatively uneventful supply missions.
 Early in 1944 she added Napier, New Zealand, and Noumea, New Caledonia, to her ports of call.
 By late April she was operating as far north in the Solomons as New Georgia and Bougainville.
 In May and June she visited Efate, Napier, Noumea, and Espiritu Santo.
 In July and September she made resupply runs to the Russell Islands in the Solomons.
 Through the end of 1944 and in the first three months of 1945, Taurus continued supplying the Solomons; primarily to Guadalcanal, Bougainville, and the Russells.

 After overhaul at Auckland from 6 March to 16 April 1945, Taurus left for Hollandia, New Guinea.
 Through the end of August, all her voyages — save one to Manus in the Admiralty Islands — were between Auckland and Hollandia.
 She returned to Auckland on 30 August and departed again nine days later for New Caledonia and thence to the Philippines.
 After a stop at Noumea between 12 and 14 September, Taurus arrived at Samar on the 25th.